PySimpleGUI/DocsCleanup/readme.md

 While PySimpleGUI is currently licensed under an open-source license, the project itself is structured like a proprietary product.
 Pull Requests are not accepted.

 One of the best ways for you to contribute code is to write and publish applications.
 Users are inspired by seeing what other users build.
-Create a GitHub repo from, post the code, and include a screenshot in your repo's readme file.
+Create a GitHub repo form, post the code, and include a screenshot in your repo's readme file.

 If there is a feature missing that you need or you have an enhancement to suggest, then [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new?assignees=&labels=&template=issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md&title=%5B+Enhancement%2FBug%2FQuestion%5D+My+problem+is...)